lassefyr/kicadToCreo/README.md

 The creo 3d-connectors that were used on this design are on directory "creo_connectors".
 You check these to see how the Pins are named on the Creo symbols.

+## Back Annotation
+Create an Schematic xml file from creo.
+Name it "Kicad design filename"+**_creoin.xml** and copy it into the Kicad design directory (where the original kicad schematic is).
+Run the xmlReadCreo.py from Kicad Schematic.
+You will get another schematic file where wire lenghts are displayed.

+## Additions
+2019-11 tried to add Sheath spools but failed.
+It seems that there is a bug in Creo.
+Read the PTC article CS312099 "Sheath type spools are exported to NWF as cable spool and to XML as wire in Creo Parametric Applies to Creo Parametric 4.0 to 6.0."